 Dogs must be a minimum of one year to be eligible for scoring and if you decide to have it done, it makes sense to have this done earlier rather than later because all hips deteriorate to some extent over time.

 Specialist vets at the British Veterinary Association take measurements of several different aspects of your dog’s hips as seen on an x-ray.
 Each aspect measured is given a score from zero (perfect) upwards.
 The scores are then added together.
 The higher the score, the worse the hips.

-Each hip has its own score and the two are often expressed like this 5/6 or this 5:6 The total score for this dog would be eleven.
+Each hip has its own score and the two are often expressed like this: 5/6 or this 5:6.
+The total score for this dog would be eleven.

 What happens to my dog during hip scoring?

+Your veterinary surgeon will put your dog under a general anaesthetic or heavy sedation so that he can stretch out the dog’s rear legs and x-ray each hip joint.
 The dog needs to be sedated because this is not a natural position for the dog and because the joint must be absolutely still to give a clear picture.

 What is a good hip score for a Labrador?

 A good score is one that is lower than the breed mean score, and balanced.

 The breed mean score for each breed is published each year by the Kennel Club.
 Balanced simply means that the hips are similar to one another, rather than one poor one and one good one giving an OK average.